kumar-github/tutorial-resources/X.md

 ## ✓ Best Practices

-✓ **Use `StopWatch` for investigations, benchmarks, and one-off questions.** It is **not** intended to live permanently in production hot paths, use `TimingLogger` for those use cases.
+✓ **Use `StopWatch` for investigations, benchmarks, and one-off questions.** It is **not** intended to live permanently in production hot paths — use `TimingLogger` for those use cases.

 ✓ **Always give `measureRepeatedly` a meaningful warmup count.** A handful of warmup iterations (5–10 is often enough) prevent JIT warm-up from dominating your results, especially for short-running methods.